Unlike writers, public speakers can present other people's ideas as their own without being guilty of plagiarism.

 According to your textbook, the knowledge, experience, goals, values, and attitudes through which each listener filters a message is called the listener's

-a. personal screen.
+d. personal screen.

 Jamal attended the campus president's speech about tuition increases, while Mary listened to the speech on the radio.
 Later, Mary said she thought the president's words stated clearly that he opposed an increase in tuition.
 But Jamal said that the way the president avoided looking at students when he talked about tuition made it seem the president actually supported an increase in tuition.
 The difference in the messages Mary and Jamal received most likely resulted from the fact that